|

 areas

-Southeast Alaska.
+USA Southeast Alaska.
 Marine mammals

 (humpback and killer whales, harbor seals- mother and pups on icebergs,